Payment API Documentation

 Mobile Optimized

-Responsive design
+Responsive design for all devices

 Global Ready